MZAWeb/debug-bar-bbpress/readme.txt

 = 0.1.1 =
 * Show full path to template instead of just name,so it's easier to spot overrides.
 * Introduce filter 'bbp-debug-bar-vars' to add vars at the top (like Forum or Topic ID)
+* Hide the panels if there's nothing to show, like outside bbp pages.
+(Thanks JJJ)

 = 0.1 =